kerrgarr/May-2022-Aircraft-Image-Classification/README.md

 <code> python -m code.PlotCNNprediction -model resnet -dataset data/train </code>

 This means ResNet and CNN are overfitting to our training data !
+(Not good.)

 _____________________________________________________________________
 For Windows, if you want to use Tensorboard, here is some extra code: